miladkhorramian/Neux/readme.md

 Colors, backgrounds and shadows
 -------------------------------

-The \_variables.scss file contains of 32 rgba color variables which includes 19 common Material colors and 13 Neu colors that were extracted through experience.
-The defined colors have their own respective text, background and shadow classes excluding the `neu-tranparent`.
+The \_variables.scss file contains of 32 rgba color variables which includes 19 common Material colors and 13 Neu colors.
+The defined colors have their own respective text, background, shadow and border classes excluding the `neu-tranparent`.
 The `neu-transparent` can be seen used in minor events like `:disabled`.